mahdiyazdani/Woo-Product-Suggest/README.md

-# Woo-Product-Suggest
+# Woo Product Suggest
-Woo Product Suggest allows you to offer and link a WooCommerce product to an existing product or bundle with custom notice.

-There will be times when you want to sell a product that is displayed on your site but there is another version of it available with extra add-ons or new features in it for less price.
-For example, if you are a gift card seller you may want to offer a gift card bundle in your single product page(s) and promote that bundle with giving extra credit to your clients!
+There will be times when you want to sell a product that is displayed on your site, but there is another version of it available with extra add-ons or even with new and additional features in it for less price.

+As an example, if you are a gift card seller you may want to offer a gift card bundle in your single product page(s) and promote that package with giving extra credit to your customers!
+Same as what we regularly see on Amazon website.

 This feature could be helpful if:

 * You want to promote your bundle or group product.
-* You can offer premium or pro version of an existing free product.
+* You can offer premium or pro version of an existing free or freemium product.
-* You want to alert your customers for a newer version of the current or discontinued product.
+* You want to notify your customers for a newer version of the current or discontinued product.

-In additional to mentioned features, you don't need to remove your discontinued or out of stock products from your e-commerce store anymore, instead you can link them into the newer or more related version of them and most importantly keep your SEO juice safe!
+In addition to the features mentioned above with using Woo Product Suggest plugin, you don't need to remove your discontinued or out of stock products from your e-commerce store anymore.
+Instead, you can link them to the newer or more related version of them and most importantly keep your SEO juice safe!

-You can simply boost your custom product sale or promote your new product launches!
+You can naturally boost your custom product sale or promote your new product launches!

-[Download plugin from WordPress Repository] (https://wordpress.org/plugins/woo-product-suggest/)

-[Get free support at WordPress forum] (https://wordpress.org/support/plugin/woo-product-suggest)

-[Offical plugin post page] (https://www.mypreview.one/downloads/woo-product-suggest/)
+**Translators & Non-English Speakers**

+Translators are welcome to contribute to the plugin.
+Please use the [WordPress translation website](https://translate.wordpress.org/projects/wp-plugins/woo-product-suggest "WordPress translation website").

+**Get Involved**

+Want to contribute?
+Here's the [GitHub development repository](https://github.com/mahdiyazdani/Woo-Product-Suggest "GitHub development repository").

+**Free Support**

+All support is handled via a dedicated support forum, available at [Community Forums](https://support.mypreview.one "Community Forums").
+Please head out there to open a new topic, in case you have any questions.

+**Support this plugin**

+Don't forget to rate this plugin [5 shining stars](https://wordpress.org/support/plugin/woo-product-suggest/reviews/ "5 shining stars") if you like it, thanks!